Doujie625/Portfolio/README.md

 	2. Animations
 	3. Javascript logic
 	4. jQuery interactions
-- Be deployed and accessible online via Github Pages.
+- Be deployed and accessible online via Github Pages (we will have a lesson on this process during project week)
 ---

 ## Necessary Deliverables